 The College has dedicated study spaces with 12 tutorial rooms available in the Miller Academic Centre, where your personalised timetable of 'tutes' will be held.
 Invaluable during SWOTVAC, these tute rooms are available most of the day and you are welcome to utilise them for private study or group assignments.
 An additional 7 tutorial rooms will be added this year, next to the College library, which is open 24/7!

-If you need a study break or familiar faces, drop into the Junior Common Room.
+If you need a study break or to see familiar faces, drop into the Junior Common Room.
 It’s the centre of undergraduate life and home to the Student Club.
 Play some table tennis or watch a DVD in the lounge area.

 It’s easy to clean up your act.
 The College has four laundry facilities and all are available free of charge to residents.
 This includes the use of washing machines, dryers, drying rooms and irons.